Teaching assistant

 Work experience

-Degrees with practical placements, such as education, youth work and childhood studies, will likely count as experience, but check with employers if you're in doubt.
+Degrees such as education, youth work and childhood studies that have practical work placements can provide useful experience.
 If you don't have opportunities like this as part of your degree, you could arrange to gain some part or full-time work experience.

 Other useful experience can include taking on the role of student ambassador at your university.
 This typically involves working part time to promote higher education and/or a specific subject area in local schools.
-Get in touch with your careers service for advice on volunteer or paid opportunities working with children and young people.
+Contact your careers service for advice on volunteer or paid opportunities working with children and young people.

 Find out more about the different kinds of work experience and internships that are available.